 Our clients face the challenges of complying with employment laws in many different jurisdictions.
 We routinely review and prepare employee handbooks, audit employer workplace policies, and participate in corporate due diligence efforts for companies in merger and acquisition mode or those who want to prepare themselves for the next phase in corporate growth.
 As requested, we perform workplace audits to assist in risk assessment and recommend strategies for corrective actions.

-- Won summary judgment in FLSA overtime case, in the Eastern District of Virginia, based upon automatic break time deductions.
+- Won summary judgment in FLSA overtime case, in the U.S. District Court for the Eastern District of Virginia, based upon automatic break time deductions.

 - Won summary judgment in the U.S. District Court for the Eastern District of Virginia on behalf of a construction company alleged to be a joint employer in Title VII sexual harassment suit.